Best Online Nursing Programs in Delaware (2026)

 How does Nursing pay in Delaware compare to other states?

-Delaware salaries are approximately 0.1% higher than the national average for nursing roles.
+Delaware offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Delaware a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Delaware?